baxy/npm-global-no-sudo/README.md

     source ~/.bashrc
     ```

+2. If NPM needs to be updated, `sudo` is still required:
+    ```
+    sudo npm install -g npm@latest
+    ```

-2. The script may cause issues if [Node Version Manager](https://github.com/creationix/nvm) is found installed.
+3. The script may cause issues if [Node Version Manager](https://github.com/creationix/nvm) is found installed.
 In this case it will exit and do nothing.

 ### License